-17. COMMITMENTS AND CONTINGENT LIABILITIES
+18. COMMITMENTS AND CONTINGENT LIABILITIES

-The Company is part of a fiscal unity headed by Airbus Group N.V., which also includes Airbus DS Holdings B.V. (formerly: Astrium B.V) and Airbus Defence and Space Netherlands B.V. (formerly: Dutch Space B.V.) and therefore the Company is severally and jointly liable for income tax liabilities of the fiscal unity as a whole
+The Company is part of a fiscal unity headed by Airbus Group SE, which also includes Airbus DS Holdings B.V. and Airbus Defence and Space Netherlands B.V. and therefore the Company is severally and jointly liable for income tax liabilities of the fiscal unity as a whole.

-18. RELATED PARTIES
+19. RELATED PARTIES

-Airbus Group N.V. is a related party, as it holds 100% of the shares of Airbus Group Finance B.V.
-The transactions and outstanding balances relating to Airbus Group N.V. are detailed in the notes.
+Airbus Group SE is a related party, as it holds 100% of the shares of Airbus Group Finance B.V.
+The transactions and outstanding balances relating to Airbus Group SE are detailed in the notes.
 We refer to the comments to long-term and short-term loan receivables, positive fair value derivative instruments, accrued interest receivables, cash and cash equivalents, equity, accrued interest payables and interest income.

-19. AUDIT FEES
+20. AUDIT FEES

-Fees related to professional services rendered by the Company's accountant, KPMG, for the fiscal year 2014 were EUR 9,000.
+Fees related to professional services rendered by the Company's accountant, KPMG, for the fiscal year 2015 were EUR 9,000 (2014: EUR 9,000).